CappyT/g14control/README.md

 `python setup.py build`

-Then copy config.yml to the \build\exe.win-amd64-3.8\ directory, then reame & zip that folder for release!
+Then copy config.yml to the \build\exe.win-amd64-3.8\ directory, then rename & zip that folder for release!

 ### Contribute: